 You will fall in love with this Middle-Eastern, Yotam Ottolenghi-inspired recipe for grilled chicken quinoa salad with honey harissa and tahini yoghurt.
 I make it with tender spiced chicken tenders but you can use any poultry meat and I also provide a vegetarian and pescatarian alternative.
-It’s very delicious, healthy and gluten-free and you can have it for dinner or lovely weekend lunch.
-Make sure to rate this recipe and leave your comments and feedback at the bottom of this page, I really appreciate them!
+It’s delicious, healthy and gluten-free and you can have it for dinner or lovely weekend lunch.

 Chicken Quinoa Salad With Honey Harissa & Tahini Yoghurt